epfl-ada/ada-2023-project-lasempanadas/datastory.md

 Finally!
 Let's get into the crux of our story.
 We'll divide our plot into 3 arcs:

 1. Understanding the fame score: general trends
-2. Digging deep: genre, persona, and country of origin analysis
+2. Digging deep: career focus and country of origin analysis
 3. What about networks?

 Let's get into it!